david-beauchesne/FoodWeb-MultiStressors/fwms.md

 marine traffic are operating on the surface layer [@beauchesne2019].
 As such, species of functional groups in deep or surface habitats were considered as exposed to deep or surface drivers, respectively.
-Hypoxia was condired as impacting the physiology or behaviour of species or functional groups with low or high mobility, respectively [@ref].
+Hypoxia was considered as impacting the physiology or behaviour of species or functional groups with low or high mobility, respectively [@ref].
 Temperature anomalies were considered as impacting the physiology of species with low mobility only.